 In the last decade, many countries in Latin America and the Caribbean have experienced economic growth with a simultaneous reduction in their HIV burden.
 Consequently, the Global Fund’s “Sustainability, Transition and Co-financing policy” requires that these countries should develop plans to achieve the sustainability of their National HIV Responses and to prepare for eventual transition towards full national financing.
-Starting in early 2018, Pharos has been working in three countries of the region where the Global Fund is investing in the HIV response with special focus on key populations (men having sex with men, transgender persons, sex workers, injecting drug users, migrants): the Dominican Republic, Colombia and Ecuador.
-The different realities in the three countries are striking but they face similar transition and sustainability challenges in three main areas: service delivery, financing and governance.
+Starting in early 2018, Pharos has been working in more than ten countries of the region where the Global Fund is investing in the HIV response with special focus on key populations (men having sex with men, transgender persons, sex workers, injecting drug users, migrants): the Dominican Republic, Colombia, Ecuador, Guatemala, Honduras, Jamaica and OECS countries.
+The different realities in these countries are striking but they face similar transition and sustainability challenges in four main areas: service delivery, financing, governance and civil society engagement.

-To solve these challenges and building on our core team’s experience with transition from Cambodia and prior work with Gavi and PEPFAR, our methodology in the 3 countries follows a similar approach:
+To solve these challenges and building on our core team’s experience with transition from Cambodia and prior work with Gavi and PEPFAR, we adapted our methodology to follow this approach:

 We set up high-level teams including local consultants with HIV expertise in the countries where we work and members of the core Pharos team with experience in the LAC region and program management.
 The work starts with a desk review of the key national and regional documents, plus interviews with the Global Fund and key country stakeholders to draft a preliminary set of risk hypotheses.

 We travel to the countries to interview and facilitate focus groups with the main stakeholders: the CCM, CSOs, government officials of the Ministry of Finance and the Ministry of Health, think thanks, and other bilateral and international agencies.

 Second country visit: